-Agriculture is of extreme importance to the North West, It contributes about 2.6% of the total GDPR and 19% of formal employment.
+Agriculture is of extreme importance to the North West.
+It contributes about 2,6% to the total GDPR and 19% to formal employment.

 Some 5,9% of the South African GDP in agriculture and 16,96% of total labour in agriculture are based in the North West (Provincial Economies, 2004).